MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 ---
-Description: Learn how desktop C# apps can send local toast notifications and handle the user clicking the toast.
+description: Learn how desktop C# apps can send local toast notifications and handle the user clicking the toast.
 title: Send a local toast notification from desktop C# apps ms.assetid: E9AB7156-A29E-4ED7-B286-DA4A6E683638
 label: Send a local toast notification from desktop C# apps